DC Motor Controller Design

 The motor controllers can start and stop a motor, reverse its rotation, manage its speed and torque, and determine its position.
 The devices can use simple control commands or a mode with programmed behavior that allows for programming a particular sequence of actions.

-The controllers can use differential steering, so each channel can handle either one track or two tracks of the robot, spinning them at different speeds independently of each other.
+The controllers can use differential steering, so each input channel can handle either one track or two tracks of the robot, spinning them at different speeds independently of each other.
 A special mode enables the controllers to start and stop the motor smoothly and avoid wheel slip.
 This can help users estimate the distance traveled by the robot and determine its position.

 The motor controllers have overcurrent, overvoltage, and overheating protection systems that ensure their safe operation.